fzp0424/self_correct_mt/README.md

-# TEaR Readme

-# Self-Refine Machine Translation Agent - TEaR
+# TEaR - Self-Refine Machine Translation

 ![TEaR.png](asset/TEaR-github.png)

 ## **🔔 News**

-- **[06/27/2024] We have updated our code, paper, and dependencies.
-Add support to the glm-4-0520 and glm-4-air (from Zhipu AI).
+- **[06/27/2024] Update our code, paper, and dependencies.
+Add support to glm-4-0520 and glm-4-air.
 Check the latest version of our TEaR paper on arXiv.**
-- **[06/22/2024] Welcome to try our newest learning-based translation-refinement tools - Ladder** https://github.com/fzp0424/Ladder**, paper link:** [[2406.15741] Ladder: A Model-Agnostic Framework Boosting LLM-based Machine Translation to the Next Level (arxiv.org)](https://arxiv.org/abs/2406.15741)
+- **[06/22/2024] Welcome to try our newest learning-based translation-refinement tools - Ladder https://github.com/fzp0424/Ladder, paper link:** [[2406.15741] Ladder: A Model-Agnostic Framework Boosting LLM-based Machine Translation to the Next Level (arxiv.org)](https://arxiv.org/abs/2406.15741)
 - **[02/28/2024] Our Code for TEaR is open-sourced!**
 - **[02/27/2024] Our API-based Self-Refine framework TEaR is released on arXiv:** [[2402.16379] Improving LLM-based Machine Translation with Systematic Self-Correction (arxiv.org)](https://arxiv.org/abs/2402.16379)